Chapter 48

 He eyed her suspiciously.
 “What’s up?”

-“None of your business, just do what I say, I’ll give you some privacy—” rotating toward the door.
+“None of your business, just do what I say, I’ll give you some privacy—” rotating toward the front door.

 “Well, you heard the lady,” Avery told Vicki, doling out a circumspect cheek-peck.
 “Glad we came.
 See you tomorrow.
 Remember those tricks for parallel parking.”